sahilsatralkar/Aquarium-life/README.md

 Aquarium Life is an iPhone app for management of Home Aquariums.
 The app was launched on Apple App Store in 2021.
 The app code is now open sourced.

-These are the life time stats for the app:
+These are some of the stats for the app:

-Downloads: 417.
-In-app purchases: 13
+Downloads: 500+.
+In-app purchases: 10+

 <img width="450" alt="12" src="https://user-images.githubusercontent.com/62758655/161531419-a32fe8d2-919b-405e-8e31-1444504e3246.png">